allenmihaelchen/Ruby_Some-applications/README.md

 # my-Ruby-programs
-Here are my public Ruby programs, some of them are my answers for specific questions This is Allen testing the function of GitHub
+Here are some of my Ruby applicaitons, ranging from my practices and some answers for tech interview questions.